diefer91/slate/source/index.html.md

 Parameter | Example | Description
 --------- | ------- | -----------
-name | Diego Vidal | Only alphabetic characters.
-Between 3 - 64 characters long.
-email | diego@test.com | Must be a valid email.
+name (r)| Diego Vidal | Only alphabetic characters.
+Between 3 - 64 characters long. email (r)| diego@test.com | Must be a valid email.
 Between 6 - 64 characters long.
-password | Abcd1234 | Require one numeric and one uppercase character.
+password (r)| Abcd1234 | Require one numeric and one uppercase character.
+Between 3 - 18 characters long. username (r)| diego10 | Must contain only letters, numbers, and _-.
 Between 3 - 18 characters long.
-username | diego10 | Must contain only letters, numbers, and _-.
-Between 3 - 18 characters long.
+photourl | ....... | the url of the photo
+thumbnailphotourl | ........ | the url of the thumbnail photo

 <aside class="success">
 If everything is ok, a new user must be created!